Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Theoretical analysis

 \section{Theoretical analysis}

-This section provides a theoretical explanation for the findings in Section \ref{sec:evidence}.
+This section provides a theoretical analysis of the OVB of post double Lasso.
+Our goal here is to demonstrate that, even in simple examples with classical assumptions (e.g., normal homoscedastic errors, orthogonal designs for the relevant controls), which are often viewed favorable to the performance of Lasso, the finite sample OVBs of post double Lasso can be substantial relative to the standard deviation provided in the existing literature.
 We first establish a new necessary result for the Lasso's inclusion and then derive lower and upper bounds on the OVBs of post double Lasso.
-These results hold for fixed $\left(n,\,p,\,k\right)$, and are also informative when $\frac{k\log p}{n}\rightarrow0$ or $\frac{k\log p}{n}\rightarrow\infty$.
-Throughout this section, we assume the regime where $p$ is comparable to or even much larger than $n$; that is, $p\asymp n$ or $p\gg n$.
-Furthermore, we focus on fixed designs (of $X$) to highlight the essence of the problem; see Appendix \ref{sec:Random-design} for an extension to random designs.
+These results are derived for fixed $\left(n,\,p,\,k\right)$ and are also valid when $\left(k\log p\right)/n\rightarrow0$ or $\left(k\log p\right)/n\rightarrow\infty$.
+As it will become clear in the following, $p$ needs to be large enough for our results to be informative.
+Without loss of generality, we normalize the matrix $X$ such that $\left(X_{j}^{T}X_{j}\right)/n=1$ for all $j=1,\dots,p$.
+We focus on fixed designs (of $X$) to highlight the essence of the problem; see Appendix \ref{sec:Random-design} for an extension to random designs.